 Research and project areas

-A01 Ab initio Modelling of Fe in Molecular, Surface and Bulk Environments Roser Valentí
+A01 Ab initio Modelling of Fe in Molecular, Surface and Bulk Surroundings Roser Valentí

 Institute for Theoretical Physics